Share:

 Enterprise Resource Planning (ERP) modules are software applications that help organizations streamline and execute different business operations.
+These modules are software applications that help organizations streamline and execute different business operations.
 It helps unify data on a centralized repository that is updated in real-time and shared across departments.
 ERP tools consist of several modules that cater to specific departments within an organization.
 This modular approach helps organizations add and remove capabilities according to their operational requirements.

 Using different ERP modules simultaneously can help organizations gain a holistic view of their business processes, allowing them to make informed decisions based on accurate and up-to-date information.
 For example, sales and marketing modules provide organizations with the tools to manage their sales teams and customer relationships, finance modules help handle financial transactions, and HR modules enable the management of employee data and payroll.